loveladyalison/loveladyalison/README.md

 - 👋 Hi, I’m @loveladyalison
 - 👀 I’m a high school science teacher learning to Code.
-- 🌱 I’m currently earning a graduate certification in biostatistics and python programming.
+- 🌱 I am a faculty coach for FRC team 3468 MAGNAtech
 - 💞️ I’m looking to collaborate on coding projects that will allow me to practice hone in on my programming skills.
 - 📫 How to reach me loveladyalison@gmail.com or LinkedIn: https://www.linkedin.com/in/alison-lovelady/